 Sometimes cancer cells can survive treatment.
 These cells may eventually reproduce enough to form a new tumor.
 If they manage to reach the blood stream or lymph system, they can spread to distant organs and tissues.

 There are so many factors involved that it’s not possible to pinpoint exactly why an individual has a recurrence.
-We do know that the majority of recurrences happen within the first 5 years.
-The risk never completely goes away, but it does steadily decline over time.
+We do know that the majority of recurrences happen within the first

 The main factors that can influence your chance of recurrence are: